ComputeCanada/mergeconf/README.md

   * `map` (**dict**): Configuration options which are neither mandatory nor of a specified type, specified as key, value pairs.

+Note: The `map` argument is probably to be deprecated and removed at a later date.
+Its utility is limited and should be avoided.

 ### function `add`

 Add a configuration item.